zwetsloot-r-j/option_ex/README.md

     %{id: 0}
 ```

-"""

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed
+The package can be installed
 by adding `option_ex` to your list of dependencies in `mix.exs`:

 ```elixir